Yuehan717/PDD/README.md

 # Install dependencies
 TBA
 ```
-- The provided code demonstrates the current implementation of our method.
+- The provided code demonstrates the implementation of our method.
 You can find the main components in [srgan_ref_model.py](basicsr/models/srgan_ref_model.py) and [losses.py](basicsr/losses/losses.py).
 - We are in the process of cleaning and debugging the code and its environment.
-A finalized version together with instructions will be released soon.
+A finalized version together with running instructions will be released later.

 ## 👉 Datasets & Model Weights
 #### Datasets